Okpainmo/opensky_flight_dashboard/README.md

 # About opensky_flight_dashboard

-This project is a flight information dashboard project built using OpenSky flight API.
+This project is a flight information dashboard project built using OpenSky flight APIs.
 > It is built with React JS and other cool front end web development tools.
 See the complete build-tools list below.

 ## Project site